 Louisiana Estate Plans

-Estate plans are a great tool for individuals to ensure that their loved ones will be looked after upon your death.
+Estate plans are an invaluable tool for individuals to ensure that, upon their death, their loved ones will be looked after.
 It simply means planning what will happen with your property at the time of your death.
 It includes wills, possibly trusts, and other documents.
 It may include providing for guardians for disabled people or minors.
-It expands to include pre-death planning such as powers of attorney and living wills and possibly competency issues.
+It expands to include pre-death planning, such as powers of attorney and living wills and possibly competency issues.

 Why You Need an Estate Plan in Louisiana

-In Louisiana, if you die without a will your property goes to your children with a usufruct in favor of your surviving spouse.
-This means that Louisiana’s default estate plan could be very different from what you actually want!
-This poses a huge problem especially for unmarried couples, couples in second marriages, and children from previous relationships.
+If you die without a will in Louisiana, your property goes to your children, with a usufruct in favor of your surviving spouse.
+This means that Louisiana’s default estate plan could be very different from what you actually want.
+This poses a huge problem, especially for unmarried couples, couples in second marriages, and children from previous relationships.

 What You Need in Your Estate Plan

-We can address the following issues with you as they pertain to your circumstances and needs:
+Miramon Law can address the following estate planning issues with you as they pertain to your circumstances and needs:

 - Naming beneficiaries to inherit your assets